 French brand Chantelle has been designing lingerie for over 100 years, and it shows in quality pieces like the Allure Bra and Merci Tanga Bottoms ($24).

 A European silhouette, tanga bottoms are halfway between bikini briefs and a thong style.
 You'll find them in every French girl's lingerie drawer.

-French girls love pieces that are feminine with a nod to sensuality but aren't overtly "sexy."
+French girls love designs with a nod to sensuality but that aren't overtly "sexy."
 Pretty lace pieces strike the perfect balance of romantic and subtle.

 Layer this lace bralette under a semi-sheer shirt to show it off.